 Although my sculptures vary, they hold together as a body of work because of their happenstance character and their rough, natural textures.
 Natural looking and weather-worn textures are attractive to me because they add a freshness to the overall effect—a not overworked feel—while at the same time leaving the impression that the pieces have been around for a long while, perhaps affected by the wear and tear of time.
 In the end, I hope people enjoy my work.
 Because I have other serious pursuits, and because working with bronze is very time intensive, I can’t create a lot of pieces.
 So each piece is dear to me, as I hope they will all be to you.

-I am an educator by trade -- math teacher, then principal, and now district curriculum coordinator.
+I am an educator by trade -- math teacher, then principal, now teacher again.
 I have worked in rural, suburban, and urban schools with nearly every type of student and demographic.
 I came to teaching after stints as a tool design engineer and a fine arts student at Kendall College of Art and Design.
-I have presented and published academic research on the development of teachers and administrators, and taught briefly at the Kalamazoo Institute of Arts.

 Anne and our three children, Maddy, Liam, and Aidan, have helped me understand the need for balance in my life, and the central part that art plays in that balance for me and our family.